N44T3/Aligato_Nathaniel_EDP_FinalProject/README.md

-Smart Intersection Traffic Light Simulation System
+Multiple Traffic Light Simulation System

 Project Description
 This project is a Smart Intersection Traffic Light Simulation System developed using VB.NET and Windows Forms in Visual Studio.
 It demonstrates event-driven programming by simulating traffic signal operations, pedestrian crossing requests, and emergency vehicle priority control.